mustafalail/TPV-Tool/README.md

 ---
 ## Installation Instructions
 This repository contains a modified distribution of USE that includes our TPV plug-in.
-To install the tool, download the repository files as a zip folder and extract them in the desired directory.
+To install the tool, download the repository files as a zip folder and extract them in the desired install directory.

 **Note: You must have isntall a Java Runtime Environment in order to run USE**.
 ## Usage Instructions